-In a small food processor, combine a just few walnut pieces, extra virgin olive oil, apple cider vinegar, honey, and sweet mustard.
+Firstly, In a small food processor, combine a just few walnut pieces, extra virgin olive oil, apple cider vinegar, honey, and sweet mustard.
 (If you don’t have a food processor, whisk the ingredients together but leave out the walnuts).
 Transfer to a medium-sized mixing bowl.

-Add to the dressing: toasted walnut pieces, apples, grapes, celery, and chicken.
+In addition, you can add to the dressing: toasted walnut pieces, apples, grapes, celery, and chicken.
 Stir well until all ingredients are coated.
 This can be stored in an airtight container until the next day, if desired.

 Break leaves from the lettuce head and divide onto 4 plates or salad bowls.
 With a large spoon, divide the dressing mixture onto to the lettuce.